InstaShred/TuxGuitar-InstaShred-Windows/README.md

 Made with modifications to the [javelin](https://github.com/hdonk/javelin) github project from hdonk and the [TuxGuitar Redraw Listener Plugin](https://sourceforge.net/p/tuxguitar/support-requests/37/) provided by Julian Casadesus.

 ## Description
 TuxGuitar is a free and open-source multitrack guitar tablature editor and player written in Java.
 It can open/edit GuitarPro, PowerTab and TablEdit files.
-More information on TuxGuitar can be found at its [wiki page](https://en.wikipedia.org/wiki/TuxGuitar).
+More information on TuxGuitar can be found at its [wikipedia page](https://en.wikipedia.org/wiki/TuxGuitar).
 This TuxGuitar-InstaShred-Windows plugin allows for the notes and chords of songs opened in TuxGuitar to be displayed on an InstaShred LED-enabled guitar in [realtime!](https://www.youtube.com/watch?v=LtRkjv9bZKI)

 More information on InstaShred guitars can be found at our [official website](https://www.instashred.com.au/).
 Happy shredding! 🎸🎼🎵